-Generation and validation of MM PrEDiCT mouse model as a clone-tracking tool To investigate the dynamics of clonal heterogeneity in vivo within the BM microenvironment, we developed a tumor dissemination xenograft model characterized by subcutaneous implantation of myeloma-bearing femur bone chips into syngeneic SCID-Beige mice (Supplemental Figure 1A).
+Generation and validation of MM PrEDiCT mouse model as a clone-tracking tool

+To investigate the dynamics of clonal heterogeneity in vivo within the BM microenvironment, we developed a tumor dissemination xenograft model characterized by subcutaneous implantation of myeloma-bearing femur bone chips into syngeneic

+SCID-beige mice (supplemental Figure 1A, available on the Blood Web site).
 Two weeks following bone chip implantation, engraftment was assessed using confocal microscopy.
-At that point, functional vessels and bone remodeling could be observed, while myeloma cells had started colonizing the proximal vessel plexus, suggesting that the implanted bone chips had rapidly engrafted and were functioning as a permissive microenvironment for the growth and migration of myeloma cells (Supplemental Figure 1B).
-Disseminated MM cells had colonized distant BM sites by week 6 (Supplemental Figure 1C), while by weeks 8-10, host mice presented with limb paralysis, displaying multiple skeletal lytic lesions.
-We were able to reproducibly model distant BM dissemination of various myeloma cell lines using bone chip implants (Supplemental Figure 1D), mimicking the human MM dissemination phenotype.
-In contrast, direct subcutaneous injection of MM.1S into SCID-beige mice didn't reveal significant amount of disseminated GFP+ cells in the blood, BM or spleen (Supplemental Figure 2).
-This data suggests MM cells alone are not sufficient for progression, a permissive BM stromal environment is required for disease progression/dissemination.
-Thus, we named this model MM PrEDiCT: MM Progression through Evolution and Dissemination of Clonal Tumor cells.
+At that point, functional vessels and bone remodeling could be observed, while myeloma cells had started colonizing the proximal vessel plexus, suggesting that the implanted bone chips had rapidly engrafted and were functioning as a permissive microenvironment for the growth and migration of myeloma cells (supplemental Figure 1B).
+Disseminated MM cells had colonized distant BM sites by week 6 (supplemental Figure 1C), while by weeks 8 to 10, host mice presented with limb paralysis, displaying multiple skeletal lytic lesions.
+We were able to reproducibly model distant BM dissemination of various myeloma cell lines using bone chip implants (supplemental Figure 1D), mimicking the human MM dissemination phenotype.
+In contrast, direct subcutaneous injection of MM.1S into SCID-beige mice did not reveal significant amount of disseminated GFP+ cells in the blood, BM, or spleen (supplemental Figure 2).
+These data suggest that MM cells alone are not sufficient for progression, and a permissive BM stromal environment is required for disease progression/dissemination.
+Thus, we named this model MM PrEDiCT (MM progression through evolution and dissemination of clonal tumor cells).

-Subsequently, we took advantage of the fluorescent tagging system to generate a stable 15-color cell library with cells bearing fluorescence proteins encoding GFP, BFP, RFP and iRFP (Figure 1A)21.
-These 15-color sub-populations can be flow-sorted, mixed in equal proportions (Figure 1), and 'visually' tracked in PrEDiCT model, hereafter referred to as "rainbow" system.
+Subsequently, we took advantage of the fluorescent tagging system to generate a stable 15-color cell library with cells bearing fluorescence proteins encoding GFP, BFP, RFP, and iRFP (Figure 1A).21 These 15-color subpopulations can be flow-sorted, mixed in equal proportions (Figure 1), and "visually" tracked in the PrEDiCT model, hereafter referred to as the "rainbow" system.